Student organizations

 Kappa Theta Pi

-Kappa Theta Pi is the only coed Professional Technology Fraternity at the University of Michigan.
+Kappa Theta Pi is a coed Professional Technology Fraternity at the University of Michigan.
 We pride ourselves on diversity and passion.
 KTP is built on three pillars of development: professional, technical and social.
 We offer exclusive recruiting events, resume workshops, web and mobile development skill training, professional photography, leadership roles, community service, study groups, networking, and social events.
 Email: [email protected]

 Featured member: Julianne Frary, active member